Wyatt Johnston

-Wyatt Henry Johnston (born May 14, 2003) is a Canadian professional ice hockey centre who plays for the Dallas Stars of the National Hockey League (NHL).
-Johnston was selected in the first round of the 2021 NHL Entry Draft by the Stars with the 23rd overall pick.
+Wyatt Henry Johnston (born May 14, 2003) is a Canadian professional ice hockey player who is a centre for the Dallas Stars of the National Hockey League (NHL).
+Johnston was selected in the first round of the 2021 NHL entry draft by the Stars with the 23rd overall pick.

 Playing career

 Junior

 Johnston finished his career with the Toronto Marlboros in the GTHL in 2018–19.
 He put up 48 goals and 46 assists for 94 points during his final year with the team.

 He was drafted sixth overall by the Windsor Spitfires during the 2019 OHL Priority Selection draft.
 In his rookie season in 2019–20, Johnston scored his first OHL goal on September 21, 2019 against the Peterborough Petes in a 9–6 victory.
 Johnston went on to score 12 goals and 18 assists for 30 points in 53 games in his rookie year before the season was cancelled due to the COVID-19 pandemic.

 In returning to the Windsor Spitfires for the 2021–22 season, Johnston led the league and the entire CHL in scoring in the regular season with 124 points in 68 regular season games.
 He also led the OHL in playoff points, registering 41 through 25 games, before losing in the finals in a game 7 defeat to the Hamilton Bulldogs.